Nefiracetam (DM-9384)

 Of 2514 patients screened, only 377 (15%) eligible after first screening, 233 declined, 144 assessed for apathy at 8-36 weeks poststroke.
 Final randomized sample very small.

-NEFIRACETAM DID NOT prove more efficacious than placebo in ameliorating apathy after stroke.
-NEGATIVE RCT.
-Failed replication of Robinson 2009 small positive study.
+Nefiracetam did not prove more efficacious than placebo in ameliorating apathy after stroke.
+Negative clinical trial.
+Failed replication of small positive study.
 Authors concluded: 'pharmacological studies of apathy in stroke will require large multicenter study and massive sample of patients' — acknowledging trial design challenges.
 Important counter-evidence to earlier positive findings.

 3